 Canon 1D C vs Epson R-D1

 The Canon EOS-1D C and the Epson R-D1 are two digital cameras that were revealed to the public, respectively, in April 2012 and March 2004.
-The 1DC is a DSLR, while the R-D1 is a rangefinder-style mirrorless camera.
+The 1DC is a DSLR, while the R-D1 is a rangefinder-focusing mirrorless camera.
 The cameras are based on a full frame (1DC) and an APS-C (R-D1) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Epson provides 6 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.